Convolutional Neural Networks combined with Runge-Kutta Methods: Related work

 \section{Related work}

+The RK methods are commonly used to solve ODEs in numerical analysis.
+The forward Euler method is a first-order RK method.
+Higher-order RK methods can achieve lower truncation errors than lower-order RK methods, including the forward Euler method.
+Moreover, RK methods are usually the building blocks of LM methods.
+Therefore, the RK methods are ideal tools to construct network models from the dynamical systems view.

+The RK methods have been adopted to construct neural networks, which are known as RKNNs, for the identification of the unknown time-invariant dynamical systems described by ODEs.
+Neural networks are classified into two categories \citep{wang1998runge}: (\romannumeral1) a network that directly learns the state trajectory of a dynamical system, called a direct-mapping neural network (DMNN); (\romannumeral2) a network that learns the rate of change of the system states, called RKNN.
+RKNNs are proposed to eliminate several drawbacks of DMNNs, such as the difficulty in obtaining high accuracy for the multi-step prediction of the state trajectories.
+It has been shown theoretically and experimentally that the RKNN has higher prediction accuracy and better generalization capability than the conventional DMNN.

+Recently, \cite{chen2018neural} proposed the RK-Nets and ODE-Nets.
+These network models use a convolutional subnetwork to approximate an ODE, similar to the RKNNs.
+However, they explicitly deal with the time variable in the subnetwork in order to support the time-variant system.
+RKNNs, RK-Nets, and ODE-Nets implement the numerical methods following common approaches in mathematics.
+For the implicit methods, they require iterations to converge to acceptable accuracy.
+Hence, they cost more time and memory than the explicit methods.
+For the explicit methods, RKNNs, RK-Nets, and ODE-Nets are not efficient in image classification.
+They are even less efficient than the pre-activation ResNets, which are the base network adopted by \cite{chen2018neural}.

-ResNets have gained much attention over the past few years since they have obtained impressive performance on many challenging image tasks, such as ImageNet~\citep{russakovsky2015imagenet} and COCO object detection~\citep{lin2014microsoft}.
-ResNets are deep feed-forward networks with the shortcuts as identity mappings.
-ResNets with pre-activation can be regarded as an unfolded shallow RNN, which implements a discrete dynamical system~\citep{2016arXiv160403640L}.
-It provides a novel point of view for explaining pre-activation ResNets from dynamical systems view.
+On the other hand, some work has emerged to connect dynamical systems with deep neural networks \citep{E2017}, or in particular ResNets \citep{haber2018learning,chang2018reversible,chang2018multi,pmlr-v80-lu18d,JMLR:v18:17-653}.
+ResNets are deep feed-forward networks with identity mappings as shortcuts.
+They have gained much attention over the past few years since they have obtained impressive performance on many challenging image tasks, including in medical fields \citep{OZTURK2021102601,ozturk2021attention}. \cite{liao2017towards} regards ResNet with pre-activation as an unfolded shallow recurrent neural network which implements a discrete dynamical system.
+This provides a novel point of view for understanding the pre-activation ResNets from the dynamical systems view. \cite{E2017} proposes to use continuous dynamical systems as a tool for machine learning and interprets the residual block in the pre-activation ResNets as a discretization of the dynamical system. \cite{haber2018learning} interpret this residual block as a forward Euler discretization.